Mu-Sigma/HVT/README.md

 ## <span class="header-section-number">2.5</span> Visualizing LLM Embeddings using HVT (Hierarchical Voronoi Tessellation)

-<a href="https://nbviewer.org/github/Mu-Sigma/HVT/blob/master/vignettes/LLM_Embeddings_in_HVT.html" target="_blank">**Visualizing LLM Embeddings using HVT (Hierarchical Voronoi Tessellation):(18-Oct-2024)**</a> Contains the implementation and analysis of hierarchical clustering using the `clustHVT` function to evaluate and visualize token embeddings generated by OpenAI.
+<a href="https://nbviewer.org/github/Mu-Sigma/HVT/blob/master/vignettes/LLM_Embeddings_in_HVT.html" target="_blank">**Visualizing LLM Embeddings using HVT  (Created at: 16-May-2024):**</a> Contains the implementation and analysis of hierarchical clustering using the `clustHVT` function to evaluate and visualize token embeddings generated by OpenAI.
 </div>

 <div id="#26-implementation-of-t-sne-and-umap-to-trainhvt-function" class="section level2" number="2.6">